Vicky Krieps: Personal life

 Krieps moved to Berlin, Germany, in her early 20s.
 She has Luxembourgish and German nationality.
 As of 2023, she resided in Berlin with the two children she had with her former partner, the German actor Jonas Laux.

-In May 2025, Krieps married Greek film production assistant Lazaros Gounaridis at a private ceremony in Gounaridis's hometown of Chalkidiki, Greece.
+In May 2025, Krieps married Greek film production assistant Lazaros Gounaridis at a private ceremony in Gounaridis's hometown in Chalkidiki, Greece.
 They met in 2023 while working together on the set of Hot Milk (2025).

 In April 2021, Krieps was part of the controversial campaign #allesdichtmachen ("close everything down"), which featured 50 German-speaking actors making fun of Germany's protective measures against COVID-19.
 In her video, Krieps says, among other things, that acting helped her to deal with her fear of people.
 The campaign, released when Germany had more than 80,000 deaths related to COVID-19, was highly criticised as being "tasteless" and "cringe-worthy", but it also received support from members of the far-right and COVID-deniers.